CLAT Exam 2026 | Common Law Admission Test

 CLAT Admit Card Download Process

-Once the Consortium of NLUs releases the CLAT 2023-2024 admit card, a direct link will be available on its official website.
-Meanwhile, candidates can follow the process to download the admit card with ease.
+Once the Consortium of NLUs releases the CLAT 2026 admit card, a direct link will be available on its official website.
+At that time, candidates can follow the process detailed below to download the admit card:

 • Visit the official CLAT website – consortiumofnlus.ac.in